lanayaoj/pui-homework/final-project/README.md

 <mark>**Note that this document order from FP4 -> FP1**</mark>

+<mark>Please sign up for the study</mark> at [https://tinyurl.com/pui-study](https://tinyurl.com/pui-study) to allow us to use your submission to create a better GenAI assistant for designers!

+---

 # **FP4 \- Final Project Writeup**

 Feel free to refer to this [Markdown Cheat Sheet](https://www.markdownguide.org/cheat-sheet/) to make your writeup more organized, and you can preview your markdown file in VSCode [Markdown editing with Visual Studio Code](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview).

-Please sign up for the study at [https://tinyurl.com/pui-study](https://tinyurl.com/pui-study) to allow us to use your submission to create a better GenAI assistant for designers!

 ## Part 1: Website Description